• Skip to primary navigation

 4. Stir Frequently

-I recommend opening the lid now and then and stirring the pasta to stop it from sticking and clumping together.
+I recommend opening the top now and then and stirring the pasta to stop it from sticking and clumping together.
 You can also test the texture of the pasta to see if it is done to your liking.

-If you think that the pasta has finished cooking before it has soaked up all of the water, drain away from the remaining water and make a note to put ¼ inch less water in the rice cooker next time.
+If you think the pasta has finished cooking before it has soaked up all of the water, drain away from the remaining water and make a note to put ¼ inch less water in the rice cooker next time.
 It is all about trial and error, so don’t expect to get it to spot on the first time.

 Top Tip: If you are more of a spaghetti fan, you can break the spaghetti in half, cover it with water, and proceed to cook it as you do pasta.
 You can also store the spaghetti in the fridge using the rice cooker container.
 Easy!